 Saturday, March 10 | 2:15 p.m. - 5:00 p.m.

-Several ASPA Sections, including COMPA, SNAPS, SWPA, SDSJ, LGBTQ Advocacy Alliance and SPALR, are collaborating to offer a social equity, diversity and inclusion workshop at the 2018 Annual Conference.
+Several ASPA Sections, including COMPA, SNAPS, SWPA, SDSJ, LGBT Advocacy Alliance and SPALR, are collaborating to offer a social equity, diversity and inclusion workshop at the 2018 Annual Conference.

 Following opening remarks, participants will be divided into groups for activity-based training that aims at helping participants become allies and take concrete actions to achieve welcoming environments for fellow colleagues, students, professors and others, no matter the context.
 The training will conclude with a closing panel to share actionable advice for how to foster more equitable, diverse and inclusive public service institutions.
 We'll be learning how to become friends, not foes; allies, not enemies; be welcoming, not divisive; and create safe spaces for others.